frankiegillis/frankiegillis.github.io/index.md

 For the things I've done, see my [CV](pdfs/CV.pdf) or my [LinkedIn](https://www.linkedin.com/in/frankie-gillis/).

-The blog section of this website mostly contains expositions on parts undergraduate Mathematics, along with writeups that I thought were too nice to end up lost in the void.
+The blog section of this website mostly contains expositions on parts of undergraduate Mathematics I find interesting, along with writeups that I thought were too nice to waste.

 <br>
 <div style="text-align: center"><img src="pdfs/Pseudo-Similar-Graph.png" alt="A graph with four mutually pseudo-similar vertices" width="66%"/></div>